kamogelophafuli/airbnb-clone-project/README.md

 Complete property details with images and booking form.
 Simple Checkout View-
 Streamlined payment and booking confirmation.
+Importance of User-Friendly Design
+A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
+Clear navigation, intuitive interfaces, and responsive design are critical for success.
 Color Styles:
 Primary: #FF5A5F,
 Secondary: #008489,